cyberFund/ico-radar-backend/README.md

 * After that application can be approved or rejected.
   * In the first case one should make a request to the chaingear-backend `/approve-applications` API endpoint.
 After recieving a requset, chaingear-backend removes corresponding document from projectsInWork and saves it to the approvedProjects collection.
 Also, it sends this data to the Github API to save it in Chaingear repo
   * In the second case one should make a request to the chaingear-backend `/reject-applications` API endpoint.
 After recieving a request, chaingear-backend removes corresponding document from projectsInWork and saves it to the rejectedProjects collection

-Note that currently the second step is disabled; but all of this functionality will be added in next release
+Note that currently the second step is disabled; but this functionality will be added in next release